 During an interview with the Director of Nursing, it was revealed that the LPN “called her on the evening of February 20, 2018 and reported to her that [an SRNA] attempted to transfer [the resident] without assistance and without the use of a mechanical lift.
 A further interview revealed [the SRNA] was trained on safe resident transfers and the use of the mechanical lift, and she was unsure why [the SRNA] attempted to transfer the resident without the lift.”

 Do you have suspicions that your loved one is being neglected or abused while living at Danville Centre for Health and Rehabilitation?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 Our network of attorneys fights aggressively on behalf of Boyle County victims of mistreatment living in long-term facilities including nursing homes in Danville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys provide legal representation in victim cases involving nursing home abuse when it occurs in private and public nursing facilities.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
 We can start working on your case today to make sure you and your family receive monetary recovery for your damages.
 All information you share with our law offices will remain confidential.